-Yes, for the last 10 years I've seen the survival market evolve.
-Initially, this was launched by shows like Bear Grylls, but this whole "surviving in nature" period transformed into a more survivalist trend.
+Yes, for the past ten years, I've seen the survival market evolve.
+Initially, this was launched by shows like Bear Grylls's, but this whole "surviving in nature" period transformed into a more survivalist trend.
 This practice isn't as developed in Europe as it is in North America, but it's starting to take off here.
-Some clients, without calling themselves survivalists, are still getting preparing for a variety of possible risks.
-France is more and more affected by climate-related phenomena, and people are getting ready for that.
-The attacks we've seen in the last two years have also affected people's mentalities and pushed them towards preparation.
+Some clients, without calling themselves survivalists, are still preparing for a variety of possible risks.
+France is more affected by climate-related phenomena, and people are getting ready for that.
+The attacks we've seen in the last two years have also affected people's mentalities and pushed them toward preparation.

 While political risks seem increasingly obvious in these parts, they're not considered "major" risks by the general population.
 Germany and Switzerland are encouraging their populations to set aside rations of food, but that's not a thing in France, at least not really.

-Since I refuse to buy weapons, my clients generally buy long-term food rations and stock up on all the essentials they need in case of an evacuation.
+Since I refuse to sell weapons, my clients generally buy long-term food rations and stock up on all the essentials they need in case of an evacuation.